fastforwardlabs/mdffreport12/readme.md

 # Dev

 FF12 online report -- we use markdown now.
+Write markdown in the `src` directory.
 See `src/00a-example.md` for how to format.

 To run locally, make sure you have nodejs and NPM installed and then do: